syncfusion-content/blazor-docs/blazor/signature/draw.md

 ---
 layout: post
 title: Draw with Blazor Signature Component | Syncfusion
-description: Checkout how to draw text as a signature using Blazor Signature component in Blazor Server App and Blazor WebAssembly App.
+description: Checkout how to draw the text as a signature with Blazor Signature component in Blazor Server App and Blazor WebAssembly App.
 platform: Blazor
 control: Signature
 documentation: ug